Joedang/dotfiles/chrestomathy.md

 # A little gallery of neat one-liners and helpful reminders
 This is like Stack Exchange, but past-Joe answers the questions of present-Joe.
+(Necessarily, this only works if present-Joe answers the questions of future-Joe, by recording how he solves new/obnoxious problems.)

 ## Shell
 ### How to tell what shell you're in